 The material used in your sunglass lenses will affect their clarity, weight, durability and cost.

-Choosing a frame is nearly as important as the lenses, since it contributes to the comfort, durability and safety of your sunglasses.
+Choosing a frame is nearly as important as the lenses, since it contributes to your sunglasses' comfort, durability and safety.

 Here are some tips when trying on a pair of sunglasses: